 Institutional activity is detected when the orange histogram is visible.

-The slope of these support and resistance lines decrease for higher values of Length.
+The slope of these support and resistance lines decreases for higher values of Length.
 When a support or resistance is broken by the Main Oscillator, one might expect a pullback or reversal.

 The Lux oscillator type contains various signals, highlighted by several visual elements such as labels, lines and dots.
 Note that these are not trend following but contrarian signals and as such they aim to detect potential tops and bottoms.